history of The Episcopal Church

 This building was located on the same block as the present building, and to the property were added a Rectory (1892) and a Parish Hall (1910).

 These buildings all burned in August 1935; the cornerstone for the current building was laid in 1936.
 Designed by Architect Harold C. Whitehouse (who also designed the Cathedral of St. John the Evangelist in Spokane), and built by John Thomas, a Moscow contractor, the building cost more than $20,000; it was completed and dedicated in 1938.
 Because the country was in the midst of a depression, and resources were scare, the congregation built a church about 30 percent smaller than the earlier building.

 Dioceses are geographic clusters of congregations in which a bishop has oversight—the Bishop is the chief pastor of the Diocese.
-Our Bishop is The Right Reverend Gretchen Rehberg (ordained bishop on March 18, 2017), the ninth Bishop of the Diocese.
+Our Bishop is The Right Reverend Gretchen Rehberg (ordained and consecrated bishop on March 18, 2017), the ninth Bishop of the Diocese.

 In 1975, the congregation broke ground for the current Parish Hall, kitchen, and office spaces, which were added to the older building at a starting cost of $75,000.
 The architect was Paul Blanton, a member of the congregation and faculty member at University of Idaho (UI); the contractor was Sprenger Construction.

 From 1937 the congregation's rector resided on the University of Idaho campus, where the congregation had bought property 10 years earlier, and where, after World War II, a "Canterbury House" was built as a base for the church's ministry at UI.
 That building, and attached Rectory, were sold to the University in the late 1960s, and razed.

 The current Rectory next to the church building (c.
 1918—and singed by the 1935 fire), was purchased in 1956 to serve as a Sunday School building and was used for education until 1967 when it was converted for use as the Rectory.